psaxioti/OpenTRIM/README.md

   -h : print a short help message and exit.
 ```

-The program first checks and validates the input.
-If something is wrong
+The program first checks and validates the configuration input.
-it stops and indicates the error.

 It then runs the simulation and saves the results into HDF5 files.